-This all in one meal is a delicious combination of ham, pasta, peas and just enough creamy Parmesan cheese sauce.
+This all in one meal is a delicious combination of pasta with ham, peas, and just enough creamy Parmesan cheese sauce.
 It is a great way to use leftover ham and is sure to have everyone asking for seconds!

-This pasta dish is perfectly simple.
+This pasta with ham and peas recipe is perfectly simple.
 It is a great way to use up some leftover ham and turn it into a comforting and delicious meal!

 There is just enough cream and Parmesan cheese to bring it all together and the peas add a nice bright pop of color and sweet flavor.
-It is so simple to make and is one the family will love!
+It is so simple to make and is a dinner the family will love!

 Why is it that spring and winter always seem to have a bit of a battle this time of year?
 After a week of spring being in full force, winter is rearing it’s ugly head again.